gmac/schema-stitching-handbook/versioning-schema-releases/README.md

   - `repo`: name of the new registry repo.
   - `token`: your personal access token.
   - `mainBranch`: name of the default (master) branch in your repo; GitHub defaults to `main`, but you can customize that.
-  - `registryPath`: a directory path to where versioned schemas will be managed from.
+  - `registryPath`: a directory path to where versioned schemas will be placed in the repo.

 ### 2. Development server &amp; initial schema commit